simonhw/seed-calendar/README.md

 ![Gif of different words being inserted depending on the choice of vegetable](assets/images/readme/bulbs-or-seeds.gif)

 #### Recalculate Button
 The event listener for the Recalcualte button simply calls the `showInformationPage();` function when it is clicked.
 This function removes the `display:none` style from the information section and sets the same style to the results section.
+It also scrolls the user to the top of the window using `window.scrollTo(0,0);`.

 ![Gif of the Recalculate button being used](assets/images/readme/recalculate-button.gif)

 ### Features to be Implemented
 This web application has great potential to be improved upon and to be able offer users more complicated customisation of inputs for garden planning.
 - Use template literals to insert different vegetable options for the user when they select a given month of the year.
 The `vegetables` object literal can be used to store the blocks of HTML used for the radio buttons to achieve this.
-- Allow user to convert the vegetable details card to an image and download to their device or share to other users.
+- Allow users to convert the vegetable details card to an image and download to their device or share to other users.
-- Allow the user the option to select multiple vegetables for the same plot and customise how much space is dedicated to each type of buld or seed.
-This will be achieved using custom Javascript functions.
+- Allow the user the option to select multiple vegetables for the same plot and customise how much space is dedicated to each type of bulb or seed.
+This could be achieved using custom Javascript functions.
 - Add HTML pages dedicated to the seedling growing phase in greenhouses before planting in vegetable beds.

 ### Accessibility